jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica.md

 ## Lessons learned

 This whole experience reinforced how important it is to understand the data sources behind your metrics.
 The postgres_exporter lag calculation has subtle behavior that becomes problematic in edge cases like delayed replicas, and the "obvious" alert logic breaks down when you dig into the actual mechanics.
-Apparently "it should just work" is not a valid debugging strategy.

 ---